 I’m kidding, right?

 How can you have prime rib for two at home without having a ton left over?
 We all know that prime rib is usually designated for holiday parties or restaurant menus.
 You need at least ten people to make it feasible.
 Don’t get me wrong, next day prime rib is good, very good.
 On the other hand, if you have a big piece of prime rib in the fridge today, you probably just had it last night–you might not want it again yet.
 The Modernist chefs say that enjoyment of a dish goes into rapid decline after two bites–that’s why they serve 20 course meals that are all about 2 bites each.
 We needn’t go to that extreme.

 The whole prime rib is so big, I couldn’t even fit it in the picture!
 Not really, but this 22 pounder gets the idea across–it’s a big piece of meat, usually closer to 15 lbs.
-People cut them down into halves or even thirds to avoid all that bulk, but once you get down to about 5 lbs, prime rib starts getting difficult to hold still and slice straight.
+They can be cut down into halves or even thirds to avoid all that bulk.
+Once you get down to about 5 lbs., the roast starts getting difficult to hold still and slice straight.

 Like Laurence Fishburne says in those Matrix movies “What if I told you…?”
 What if I told you that you could have prime rib for two anytime you wanted, with no more than a four hour window to make it happen?
 You could meet the kismetic partner of your romantic dreams on the bus in the morning, and serve them prime rib at your place that night.